WorldHellow/WorldHellow.github.io/_pages/cv.md

 ======
 * March 2024 - Present: Research Assistant
   * Chair of NLP, Uni-Wurzburg
-  * Research on multilingual hallucinations and biases.
+  * Research on multilingual trustworthiness and safety.

 * November 2022 - February 2024: Research Engineer
   * Chair of NLP, Uni-Wurzburg
   * Member of the technical team of EUINACTION project, creating machine learning models for political text scaling.
 Applied regression, classification (Roberta, XLM-R), and GPT3 driven data augmentation, to analyze multi-lingual political text.
 Contributed to the creation of ParlEE dataset and enabled political scientists to produce influential papers in political